AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Experiments

 \subsection{Qualitative Results}

-\textbf{Avatar generation.} We qualitatively compare the expressiveness of avatars generated by AGORA (ours) and Next3D.
-Figure~\ref{fig:generated_avatars} presents results of re-animating faces with strong expressions from the FEED dataset \citep{drobyshev2024emoportraits}.
+\textbf{Avatar generation.} We qualitatively compare AGORA (ours) against Next3D and GAIA on avatar expressiveness.
+Figure~\ref{fig:generated_avatars} presents results of re-animating faces with strong expressions from the FEED dataset \cite{drobyshev2024emoportraits}.
 Our method closely follows the driving expressions and recovers fine-grained cues such as wrinkles, while remaining emotion-consistent (\ie clear \emph{disgust}, \emph{anger}, and \emph{surprise}).
 Notably, for the same \emph{surprise} input our model yields age-appropriate behavior—forehead wrinkling for older subjects but not for children—enabled by shape-code conditioning, which preserves identity priors while modulating expression detail.
 While Next3D renders high-quality images, it often under-expresses or misaligns the target articulation in high-intensity cases.
+GAIA generally produces valid expressions, but AGORA renders more realistic faces and shows fewer artifacts in extreme expressions, where GAIA occasionally exhibits issues around the eyes.

-\textbf{Avatars from a single image.} We further compare methods by generating avatars from a single image using Pivotal Tuning Inversion (PTI)~\citep{pti}.
+\textbf{Avatars from a single image.} We further compare methods by generating avatars from a single image using Pivotal Tuning Inversion (PTI)~\cite{pti}.
 For each source face image we run PTI to obtain its avatar, randomly assign a driving video, and transfer its expressions and camera motion.
-For both AGORA and Next3D we use the same PTI implementation from the authors' repository \citep{pti}.
+For both AGORA and Next3D we use the same PTI implementation from the authors' repository \cite{pti}.
 For GAIA, we report only the PTI example provided by the authors, as their code was unavailable at the time of writing.